Flag Day and History Matters

 Respect the American Flag

-The first Navy Stars and Stripes had the stars arranged in staggered formation in alternate rows of threes and twos on a blue field.
-Other Stars and Stripes flags had stars arranged in alternate rows of four, five, and four.
+The first Navy Stars and Stripes flags had stars arranged in staggered formation in alternate rows of threes and twos on a blue field.
+Other flags had stars arranged in alternate rows of four, five, and four.
 Some stars had six points, while others had eight.

 Strong evidence indicates that Francis Hopkinson of New Jersey, a signer of the Declaration of Independence, was responsible for the stars on the U.S. flag.
 When the flag resolution was adopted, Hopkinson was the Chairman of the Continental Navy Board’s Middle Department.